emilk/bon/README.md

 			“image.jpg” ARRAY_VLQ 2000000 UINT8 [data]
 		OBJ_END
 	BLOCK_END
-	FOOTER

 When the user now wants to access an image of Paul, the parser can completely skip over parsing the block for John.

 Blocks can refer to other blocks, but the references may not form cycles (so the structure is a DAG).
 Even when several block refers to the same block, the logical structure is still that of a tree.
 For instance, when transforming BON to JSON, a block referenced from several other blocks will be represented multiple times in the JSON document.
 Therefore, blocks can also be used as a form of compression.

+Block sizes are excluding the BLOCK_BEGIN and BLOCK_END, and also excluding the VLQ:s encoding the id and block size.
+The size, in other words, is of the payload - the contained value.
+A block-size of 0 is reserved to mean "undefined size - parse to BLOCK_END".

+BLOCK_END is only there as a sanity check.

+Block ID:s can be any unsigned integer (less than 2^64), but 0 is reserved for the root block.

 ## More about blocks
 One nice feature is to be able to append data to a .BON file without rewriting it from scratch.
-A way to implement that would be to have the root block last.
-When appending, one would read and remove the root block, append the data block, amend the root block with reference to the new block, and then write the root block again.
+The way to implement that is to have the root block last in the BON file.

 	HEADER
-	BLOCK_INDEX_OFFSET   // Byte offset to where the block index is ROOT_BLOCK_OFFSET  // Same, but for root block
 	BLOCK #1
 	BLOCK #2
 	...
 	BLOCK #0
-	BLOCK_INDEX  /* byte offsets of all blocks */

 To append a block of data:

-1. remove BLOCK #0 and BLOCK_INDEX
+1. read and remove the root block (BLOCK #0)
-2. append the block
+2. append the new data block
+3. ammend the root object with a reference to the new data block
-3. change ROOT_BLOCK_OFFSET, append BLOCK #0
+4. append BLOCK #0
-4. change BLOCK_INDEX_OFFSET, append BLOCK_INDEX

-Should blocks have serial ID:s, or user defined ID:s (still uint64)? dunno